psullus/machine-learning/capstone/proposal.md

 ### Benchmark Model

-There are several projects on Kaggle in this area.
+There are several projects on Kaggle in this area which I can use to compare my approach.
 * [twitter-sentiment-analysis](https://www.kaggle.com/paoloripamonti/twitter-sentiment-analysis)
 * [python-nltk-sentiment-analysis](https://www.kaggle.com/ngyptr/python-nltk-sentiment-analysis)

-Depending on my final solution I will use one of these projects to compare my accuracy score too.
+As Naïve Bayes is a quick and easy way to predict classes I will use it as my benchmark model.
+At the very least my final solution should be as good if not better than this benchmark model.

 ### Evaluation Metrics